Route Experts by Sequence, not by Token: Detail Experiment Setting

 \subsection{LLM fine-tuning Experiment Setting}

 We select OLMoE-7B-A1B~\citep{muennighoff2024olmoe} and Qwen1.5-14B-A2.7B~\citep{qwen_moe} as backbone models and use the codebase provided by ~\citet{yao2025densemixer} for downstream fine-tuning.
 For the math domain, we train on GSM8K~\citep{cobbe2021training} and evaluate zero-shot performance.
 For the code domain, we train the models on the Python subset of the enormous CodeAlpaca dataset~\citep{luo2023wizardcoder} to simulate a more targeted LLM customization scenario, and evaluate on HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program}.
 We also incorporate evaluation on the Specialized Tasks proposed by~\citet{wang2024letexpertsticklast}.
-All models are optimized within 100 steps under the same training setup, and TopK and SeqTopK use \textbf{identical hyperparameters} to ensure a fair comparison; the training hyperparameters for each model--task pair are listed in Table~\ref{tab:ft-train-config}.
+Following standard training procedures, we pad samples to 4096 tokens.
+Sequences exceeding the context window are truncated to retain the initial segment and preserve primary context.
+All models are optimized within 200 steps under the same training setup, and \textbf{identical hyperparameters}; the training hyperparameters for each model--task pair are listed in Table~\ref{tab:ft-train-config}.
+In MRL-TopK, we apply a layer-wise sampling strategy where the dimension $k$ for each layer $l$ is sampled from a discrete uniform distribution over $k \sim \text{Uniform}(\{2^1, \dots, 2^{\log_2 K}\})$.
 All models were trained on 8 NVIDIA A100 GPUs.

 We evaluate zero-shot performance on GSM8K (Exact Match) and HumanEval (Pass@1), 3-shot performance on MBPP (Pass@1), and use GPT-4o~\citep{hurst2024gpt} to assess the quality of answers on summarization and legal tasks following ~\citet{wang2024letexpertsticklast}.